Frequently Asked Questions (FAQs)

 What are the benefits for being a recognized student organization?

-There are numerous benefits of being a recognized organization on campus which include, but are not limited to:
+There are numerous benefits of being a registered organization on campus which include, but are not limited to:

 - Appropriate use of the Mines logo